25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

   ```

 ::: tip
 Use function expressions as a best practice, because they are not hoisted and this makes it easier to understand where they belong in the context of an application.
-Also they are less likely to pollute the global namespace.
+Also they are less likely to pollute the global namespace
 :::

 ### Immediately Invoked Function Expression (IIFE)

-By **wrapping an anonymous (or named) function in parentheses**, we can then **call it immediately** by adding parentheses afterwards.
+By **wrapping an anonymous (or named) function in parentheses**, we can then **call it immediately** by adding parentheses afterwards

 _Example:_